DEPUTY CHIEF FINANCE OFFICER

-- Deputising for the Chief Finance and Commissioning Officer on all financial matters, including fulfilling the role of Deputy Section 151 Officer for the Office of the PCC (OPCC).
+- Deputising for the Chief Finance Officer on all financial matters, including fulfilling the

 - Leading on the production of key financial reporting for senior management and the PCC, working collaboratively to co-ordinate preparation of the medium term resource strategy, annual budget, timely revenue budget monitoring (including savings plan delivery) and final accounts production.

-- Supporting the Chief Finance and Commissioning Officer to lead on maximising the utilisation of capital for the PCC and police force, including programme development, monitoring and capital financing.
+- Supporting the Chief Finance Officer to lead on all aspects of capital for the PCC and police force, including programme development, monitoring and capital financing.

 If you feel you have the passion and ambition to help build a safer South Yorkshire, and have the resilience necessary to work in a fast changing environment, then this could be a fantastic opportunity for you.

-The post will be based at Carbrook House, Sheffield with occasional travel around the county.
+Staff are currently working from home throughout the Covid-19 pandemic, however the post will usually be based at Carbrook House, Sheffield with occasional travel around the county.

-Further information, including details on how to apply, Click Apply or by contacting the Office.
-Candidates should note that appointment to these positions is subject to successfully passing vetting clearance, at the appropriate level.
+Candidates should note that appointment to this position is subject to successfully passing vetting clearance, at the appropriate level.